Displaced Communities

 Stalin at right

 As a result of Hitler and Stalin's political peace, the entire Baltic German community was to be completely transferred by ship, train, or truck out of Riga, Tallinn, and Memel.
-Most of these Baltic Germans were planned to be resettled in Germany proper and, most importantly, in German-occupied Poland in the province of Warthegau and Posen that had been conquered for German colonization.
+Most of these Baltic Germans were planned to be resettled in Germany proper and in German-occupied Poland in the province of Warthegau and Posen.
 Not only were to the Baltic peoples and the Baltic Germans to suffer, but hundreds of thousands of Poles were to be thrown out of their homes for new Baltic German settlers who were forcibly relocated.
-One of the worst atrocities in Polish history, the Soviet massacre of at least 20,000 Polish officers in the forests of Katyn, occurred largely due to the Molotov-Ribbentrop Pact.
-Aktion Tannenberg constituted the expulsion of hundreds of thousands of Poles from the Polish Corridor and the Warthegau region for the resettled Germans, among them the Baltic Germans (Davies 2005, 330).
+Germany's Aktion Tannenberg orchestrated the expulsion of hundreds of thousands of Poles from the Polish Corridor and the Warthegau region for the resettled Germans, among them the Baltic Germans (Davies 2005, 330).
+See below for more information about the Baltic Germans in Poland.

 Burleigh, Michael.
 The Third Reich: A New History.
 Hill and Wang, 2001.